Get the Diagnostic

 Organizations usually start by determining if they even have the right ownership in place.
 That happens here:

+No software sold.
+No automation pitch.
 Options come after evidence.